Zorro bus to Wishbone bridge :: Overview

 Testing of this core will utilize an Avnet Xilinx® Spartan®-3 Evaluation Kit, which is a PCI card format eval/development system including a Xilinx Spartan 3 XC3S1500 FPGA device.

-1. A small adapter board will allow the 100pin Zorro edge connector to fit onto this FPGA board's PCI edge connector when testing slave and busmaster peripheral modes in an Amiga 3000 desktop and/or A4000T computer.
+- A small adapter board will allow the 100pin Zorro edge connector to fit onto this FPGA board's PCI edge connector when testing slave and busmaster peripheral modes in an Amiga 3000 desktop and/or A4000T computer.
 Host Amiga computer will use a SuperBuster rev 11 system bus controller chip to control its Zorro bus.
+I need to verify that the PCI edgecard on my Spartan3 board can be treated this way, or if the onboard levelshifting groups prohibit direct Zorro slot compatibility.

-2. Another adapter board will be made to provide a connection to an Amiga 4000 desktop computer's Zorro backplane daughterboard, possibly also the Amiga 3000 desktop computer's equivalent if supporting both is reasonable.
+- Another adapter board will be made to provide a connection to an Amiga 4000 desktop computer's Zorro backplane daughterboard, possibly also the Amiga 3000 desktop computer's equivalent if supporting both is reasonable.
 This easily provides for a number of Zorro slots while reducing PCB board design on my part.
-Testing in this mode will likely include porting the MiniMig, DragonBall/68K Wishbone interface, and ao68000 or ae68 cores to this evaluation board.
+Testing in this mode will likely include aoOCS and porting the MiniMig, DragonBall/68K Wishbone interface, and ao68000 or ae68 cores to my evaluation board.
 This combination should give me a Wishbone Minimig core attached to a Wishbone CPU, everything in verilog, where the traditionally Minimig-paired TG68 is a VHDL non-Wishbone CPU.
 A single HDL language should make life easier on me, as will existing Wishbone CPU and interface to Minimig's 68000 bus.
+Again I need to verify that the level shifting groupings on the Spartan3 board allow direct Zorro bus connection.